PAULTON & DISTRICT SKITTLE LEAGUE

 Nomination Cup:

 Following the retirement of secretary George Horler in 1961, the then President, Frank Collyer donated a cup in his memory, to be known as The George Horler Nomination Cup.
-In 2022 this cup was designated a top 32 teams only competition.
+In 2022 this cup was designated division 1 & 2 ( top 32 teams) only competition.

 The Maurice Ladd Plate:-

 This competition commenced in 1992 following the death of league chairman Maurice Ladd.
 His daughter and son-in-law donated a plate in his memory.
-In 2022 this competition became The Knock Out Plate for teams placed 33rd or lower in the league.
+In 2022 this competition was designated for division 3 teams and lower only.

 Nomination Individual Cup / Skittler of the Year:-

 Mrs Thelma Kingman in memory of her husband Len, landlord of the Dolphin inn, donated The Len Kingman Nomination Individual Cup in 1980.
-This competition was re-names in 2016 to The 'Skittler of the Year'.
-The winner of this new Individual Tournament also receives a personal trophy they can keep.
-This competition is now standard skittles, no longer nomination.
+This competition was re-names in 2016 to The 'Skittler of the Year' Trophy.
+This individual competition is no longer nomination but normal skittles.

 Traditional West Country 9 pin Skittles